fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

 if $\mu^g_{\tau} < \mu^g_{\lambda}$,\
 $\ \ \ \ f^g_o = f^g_n * (1 - exp(\theta, \ (\frac{\mu^g_{\lambda}}{\mu^g_{\tau}} -1)))$

+The recommended global fee for block $o$ is a bit more involved because it must also consider global fees but it is determined by equations 3 and 4:

 let $n$ be the most recent block seen by the node (such that the next block is
 $o$)\
 let $f^{\alpha}_n$ be the median fee for account $\alpha$ in block $n$\